zazyzaya/ArduinoWindow/README.md

 # Synthetic Window
-To be affixed to a window with frosted glass.
+To be affixed to a fake window with frosted glass.

 Add a `secrets.h` file containing

     #define LAT [your latitude]